ARE THERE SPECIAL CONSIDERATIONS INVOLVING A DIVORCE FROM A MEMBER OF THE MILITARY?

 (In re Marriage of Bradley, 137 P.3d 1030 (Kan.
 2006).)

 In this case, a service member and his wife were married in 2003 and had their son later that same year.
-The service member filed a petition for divorce in May 2005 requesting sole custody of their child.
-The service member also filed a motion for temporary orders, and temporary orders were finalized by the court and the parties in June 2005.
+The service member filed a petition for divorce in May 2005, requesting sole custody of their child.
+The service member also filed a motion for temporary orders, which the court and the parties finalized in June 2005.
 In the temporary order, the service member was granted sole legal custody of the child, with the child residing with the service member’s mother.
-The service member’s wife filed a motion to modify the temporary order in September 2005, alleging that she did not have counsel at the time the order was signed and did not fully understand what she was agreeing to.
-The service member sought a stay of the proceedings under the Service Members Civil Relief Act.
+The service member’s wife filed a motion to modify the temporary order in September 2005, alleging that she did not have counsel when the order was signed and did not fully understand what she was agreeing to.
+The service member sought a stay of the proceedings under the Service Members' Civil Relief Act.
 The district court held that the Act did not apply to the temporary order.
 The service member requested an interlocutory appeal to determine whether the Act applies in the circumstances.

-The Supreme Court of Kansas affirmed the decision of the lower court, finding that the service member failed to file the proper documents to satisfy document requirements for obtaining a stay under the federal Service Members Civil Relief Act.
-However, the Supreme Court of Kansas did not address whether, had the service member filed the correct documents, a stay granted under the Act would apply in the situation of modifying a temporary custody order.
-The court implied that the Act likely would cover modification of a temporary custody order, but it cannot be stated with any degree of certainty until the court addresses the issue in future.
+The Supreme Court of Kansas affirmed the decision of the lower court, finding that the service member failed to file the proper documents to satisfy document requirements for obtaining a stay under the federal Service Members' Civil Relief Act.
+However, the Supreme Court of Kansas did not address whether, had the service member filed the correct documents, a stay granted under the Act would apply to a modification of a temporary custody order.
+The court implied that the Act likely would cover modification of a temporary custody order.
+Still, it cannot be stated with any certainty until the court addresses the issue.

 Can a service member file for divorce in Kansas even though he or she is stationed in another state?

-In this case, a service member was a resident of Kansas when he joined the Navy in 1955 and was continuously in service at the point when he filed for divorce in Kansas.
-The service member was awarded a default divorce in November 1978 because his wife was personally served in Virginia but never appeared in the Kansas suit.
+In this case, a service member was a Kansas resident when he joined the Navy in 1955 and remained continuously in service at the time he filed for divorce in Kansas.
+The service member was awarded a default divorce in November 1978 because his wife was personally served in Virginia, but never appeared in the Kansas suit.
 The divorce decree included provisions for child custody, child support, property division, and alimony.
 In January 1979, the wife filed a motion to set aside the judgment in part because the service member was not a resident of Kansas when he filed the petition.
 The trial court overruled the motion to set aside the judgment, and the wife timely filed an appeal.

 A service member can file for divorce in Kansas even though he or she is stationed in another state, so long as the intention to move back to Kansas after his or her service exists.
-Under Kansas law, in order to file for divorce, one must be an actual resident of the state for sixty days preceding the filing of the petition.
-In Kansas, servicemen may retain the residence from which they entered service no matter how long they are physically away, so long as there is no intent to change.
+Under Kansas law, to file for divorce, one must be an actual resident of the state for 60 days before filing the petition.
+In Kansas, servicemen may retain the residence from which they entered service, no matter how long they are physically away, so long as there is no intent to change.
 The burden of proving a change in one’s residence is upon the one alleging the change in residence.
-In this case, the trial court found the wife failed to meet her burden of showing the service member had abandoned his Kansas residence and changed to a new residency.
-In fact, the court was persuaded by the evidence showing the service member’s intent was to return to Kansas.
-Some of this evidence included the service member’s claim to Kansas as his residence on forms when reenlisting, voting absentee in Kansas as late as 1972 and never voting elsewhere, and continuously carrying a Kansas driver’s license over the years.
+In this case, the trial court found that the wife failed to meet her burden of showing that the service member had abandoned his Kansas residence and had changed his residency.
+In fact, the court was persuaded by the evidence showing the service member intended to return to Kansas.
+Some of this evidence included the service member’s claim to Kansas as his residence on forms when reenlisting, voting absentee in Kansas as late as 1972, and never voting elsewhere, and continuously carrying a Kansas driver’s license over the years.
 The wife failed to present any evidence to contradict these facts at trial, thus failing to meet her burden to prove a change of residency.

 Can an ex-spouse still be awarded up to 50% of military retirement pay when the 10/10 Rule is not met?